Sinusitis Treatment in Los Angeles

 There are two types of sinusitis: acute and chronic.
 The main difference between these is how long they last.
 Acute sinusitis lasts no more than a week, while chronic sinusitis will last up to eight weeks or longer.
 Acute sinusitis is generally caused by temporary conditions, such as a cold.
 Once the cold goes away, the inflammation in the sinuses subsides.
 Chronic sinusitis is caused by more lasting conditions, such as allergies or asthma.
 Besides the difference in length and causes, acute and chronic sinusitis both produce very similar symptoms.
 If you are looking to handle these symptoms, you should see Los Angeles allergist, Dr. Aminpour.

 Sinusitis is identifiable by a number of symptoms.
 While each of these can point to sinusitis, they may also indicate another condition entirely.
-For this reason, if you experience the symptoms below, it’s important to visit sinus doctor Dr. Aminpour at his Los Angeles facility for a proper diagnosis.
+For this reason, if you experience the symptoms below, it’s important to visit our ENT doctor in Los Angeles, Dr. Aminpour at his West Hills or Burbank facility for a proper diagnosis.

 Sinusitis symptoms include: